Phylum: Magnoliophyta - Class: Equisetopsida - Order: Primulales - Family: Primulaceae

 Cowslips, Primula veris, are sometimes mistaken for Primroses.

-In the picture above, taken at the edge of a steeply-sloping field in Pembrokeshire, Wales, Primroses and False Oxlips are growing side by side; however, Cowslips were also seen nearby.
+In the picture above, taken at the edge of a steeply-sloping field in Pembrokeshire, west Wales, Primroses and False Oxlips are growing side by side; however, Cowslips were also seen nearby.

 Mabey, Richard.
 (1996).
 Flora britannica; Chatto & Windus.
 ISBN 1856193772